 Semi evergreen hardy fern suitable for dry shade.
-Young leaves are orange to brick red turning light to-mid green during the summer time Dryopteris erythrosora is native to China and Japan and typically grows in light woodland in cool shady conditions.
+Young leaves are orange to brick red turning light to-mid green during the summer time, with a more finely cut leaf than the parent species.
+Tolerant, but thrives best in cool shady conditions.
 Fully hardy.
 H:60cm.

 Large, fully hardy fern with stiffly upright fronds that will in time produce the classic 'shuttlecock' shape.
 Fronds up to 1.2m in length.
 Prefers partial shade and a moist or heavily mulched soil, where it will start to spread and in time form a substantial colony.